Learn how to:

 Mentorship begins immediately upon purchase.
 You decide how quickly you want to proceed through the material during the included mentorship period.

-Required: you MUST already know C++ and how to use GIT to complete this course.
+It is recommended that you already know some C++ and how to use GIT to manage the project’s source code, but not required.

-If you want to learn C++, GIT and JUCE basics, check out:
+If you want to deeply learn C++, how to use GIT correctly, and JUCE Framework basics, I have the following resources: